Why walking is your best medicine

 Around 400 BC the Ancient Greek Philosopher Hippocrates described walking as man’s best medicine.
 However, over the past decade there has been an alarming increase in physical inactivity within the western population with many experts declaring it to be the biggest health problem of the century.

 The dangers of physical inactivity are quite alarming as it may:

 - Increase risk of high blood pressure and certain cancers

 - Contribute to anxiety and depression

 Physical inactivity is also considered to be a greater risk to early death when compared to combining the individual risks of smoking, obesity and diabetes.

 The benefits of physical activity

 Regular physical activity helps keep all of the body’s systems running at an optimum.
-Some of the major benefits are as follows; improves heart health and efficiency; lowers cholesterol and blood pressure; increases bone and muscle strength; improves balance; decreases risk of dementia and type-2 diabetes.
+Some of the major benefits are as follows; improves heart health and efficiency, lowers cholesterol and blood pressure, increases bone and muscle strength, improves balance and decreases the risk of dementia and Type-2 diabetes.
 Importantly, it improves your quality of life as it increases energy, improves mood and helps you sleep better!

 So how much do we need?

 The current National Physical Activity Guidelines for Australians recommends a minimum of 30 minutes (performed in at least 10 minutes bouts) with preference towards 45-60 minutes cumulatively daily of moderate intensity exercise.